graphology/graphology-metrics/README.md

 ### Eccentricity

-Computes the eccentricity which is the greatest distance between the given node and any other node.
+Computes the eccentricity which is the maximum of the shortest paths between the given node and any other node.

 ```js
 import {eccentricity} from 'graphology-metrics';